Programs and Initiatives

 Course Design Institute

 A multi-day institute in which faculty will design, refresh or reimagine a course for deeper learning and engagement and later, assess the impact on their students’ learning.
 The institute follows a backward course design model.
 It is a collegial, hands-on program for instructors who want to develop engaging and effective courses for today’s KU students.
 Participants receive a stipend and produce a poster for the Celebration of Teaching after completing their work.
-The 2026 CDI is scheduled for May 19-21.
-The call for applications will be released in early Spring 2026.
+The 2027 CDI is scheduled for May 18-20.
+The call for applications will go out in early Spring 2027.

 Ideas to Action